-The Modelo 720 was introduced to clamp down on tax fraud being committed by Spanish residents who have acquired, or intend to acquire, assets and or hide wealth outside of Spain in order to evade paying tax.
+The Modelo 720 overseas assets reporting requirement, was introduced to clamp down on tax fraud being committed by Spanish residents who have acquired, or intend to acquire, assets, and or hide wealth outside of Spain in order to evade paying tax.
 You can read more about this in our article – Overseas Assets Declaration.

-There are primarily three reporting categories, cash in bank accounts, investments and real estate.
+There are three main reporting categories, cash in bank accounts, investments, and real estate.
 The reporting requirement only applies to assets in a particular category, if the group total value of the assets in that category amounts to €50,000 or more.

 The obligation to complete the Modelo 720 to report assets, applies to the owner of the assets, authorised signatories, a settlor who can benefit from a trust they settled, and those with authority to dispose of the asset.
 This includes assets held by a company, a trust or fiduciary.